Headed to southern Spain and wondering where to stay in Seville? Discover the top three neighborhoods and the best hotels in each!

 Where to stay in Seville, Spain for first time visitors and those looking for picturesque streets, ambiance, and charm

-Barrio Santa Cruz is usually where I send first time visitors.
-This was Seville’s Jewish Quarter back in the day and overflows with old world charm.
+Barrio Santa Cruz is usually where I send first-time visitors.
+This was Seville’s Jewish Quarter back in the day and overflows with old-world charm.

 Narrow winding lanes, hidden courtyards, fragrant orange trees, and houses painted in an array of warm yellows, terra cotta shades, and clean whites.

-Santa Cruz is also the closest neighborhood to one of my favorite places in Seville; Plaza de Espana (a breathtaking and massive Spanish Pavilion) and Maria Louisa park.
 If you plan on visiting this park often or think you’ll be taking photos here in the morning before it gets crowded, this is the most convenient barrio to base yourself.

 Barrio Santa Cruz is the most charming, atmospheric, and picturesque neighborhood in Seville.
 If you choose to base yourself in Barrio Santa Cruz, you won’t regret it and will have a hard time not returning to the same area again and again on future trips.